AI Glossary

 - Signaling: Before the live connection starts, both sides exchange setup details like network addresses and media preferences through a separate channel.
 This negotiation step is sometimes called an offer/answer exchange.

 - Send media and data securely: Once connected, audio and video travel using the Real-Time Transport Protocol (RTP).
-Application data, like chat messages or shared files, travels through WebRTC data channels using a separate set of transport mechanisms designed for reliability and security.
+Application data travels through WebRTC data channels using a separate set of transport mechanisms designed for reliability and security.

 Key Considerations: Privacy and Performance